Tatura: World War II internment camps

-Among the more notable internees, interned by Australia for two years as "enemy aliens" in Tatura Interment Camp 3 starting with their arrival in 1940 as they fled Austria, were Jewish refugee from the Nazis (and artist and inventor) (Polish-Jewish) Slawa Horowitz Duldig, who had invented and patented the modern folding umbrella in 1929, along with her Polish-Jewish refugee sculptor husband Karl Duldig, and their daughter Eva Duldig (from the ages of two to four); Eva two decades later represented Australia at the Wimbledon Championships in tennis.
+Among the more notable internees, interned by Australia for two years as "enemy aliens" in Tatura Internment Camp 3 starting with their arrival in 1940 as they fled Austria, were Jewish refugee from the Nazis (and artist and inventor) (Polish-Jewish) Slawa Horowitz Duldig, who had invented and patented the modern folding umbrella in 1929, along with her Polish-Jewish refugee sculptor husband Karl Duldig, and their daughter Eva Duldig (from the ages of two to four); Eva two decades later represented Australia at the Wimbledon Championships in tennis.

 Similarly, artist Ludwig Hirschfeld-Mack had been forced to leave Germany during the rise to power of the Nazis due to his part-Jewish heritage.
-However, upon arrival in Australia he was deemed an "enemy alien," and interned in interment camps including Tatura, from 1940 to 1942.
+However, upon arrival in Australia he was deemed an "enemy alien", and interned in internment camps including Tatura, from 1940 to 1942.
 Another person interned as an "enemy alien" at Tatura was composer Felix Werder, son of a Berlin synagogue cantor.

 In 1941, German Templers were shipped from the German Templer Colonies in Palestine and interned for the duration of the war.
 After arriving in Australia on 25 August 1941, the Templers were housed in Camp 3 in Tatura.
 Using the experience gained during internment in Egypt in World War I, they quickly established a school and a kindergarten, as well and developed work routines to prevent depression.
 After the war, the majority of Templer families remained in Australia.
 The Temple Society Australia was established in 1950.

 In 1941, Major Julian Layton arrived from England on a mission.
 Layton, a Jew like many of the Dunera internees, managed to secure the release of many of them if they enlisted in the British or Australian Army.
 At the end of the war all of the Dunera internees were released.

+Monte Punshon, an Australian teacher who could speak Japanese, was a warden from 1943.
+Punshon looked after the compound set aside for those who could not speak English and for the school in the camp.
+Punshon was belatedly decorated for her kindness by the Japanese government when she was over 100 years old.

 Also notable were the crew of the German auxiliary cruiser Kormoran, taken prisoner following the battle between HMAS Sydney and the Kormoran.
 They were housed at Camp 13, Murchison, and Dhurringile mansion.
-There were also about 500 German civilians detained during the Anglo-Soviet invasion of Iran in August 1941 and housed initially in the Loveday, S.A.camps, before transfer to the Tatura camps in 1945.
+There were also about 500 German civilians detained during the Anglo-Soviet invasion of Iran in August 1941 and housed initially in the Loveday, South Australia, camps, before transfer to the Tatura camps in 1945.